ten1seven/what-input/README.md

 <script src="assets/scripts/what-input.js"></script>
 ```

-Or require with a script loader (What Input is UMD compatible).
+Or require with a script loader (What Input is AMD compatible).

 ```javascript
 require('what-input');